Yxuer/CoLiNa-Engine/README.md

 * `print`: this action prints a given text to the command-line terminal.
 It has one parameter:
   * `text`: the text to be printed

-* `setState`: this action changes the state of a given item to a certain given state.
+* `setState`: this action changes the state of a given item **in the current area** to a certain given state.
 It has two parameters:
   * `item`: the item which state is going to be changed.
   * `state`: the new state to give to the item.